RandomComputerUser/FancyLighting/README.md

 ### Latest Version

 **v0.8.1.1 (2024-10-28)**
-- Tweaked enhanced light blurring in vines
+- Tweaked enhanced light map blurring in vines
 - Removed an unnecessary file from the build

 **v0.8.1 (2024-10-27)**